 The Stamford Spinnakers, an ice hockey program for girls and women in Stamford CT, came into being in 1998, shortly after the US Women's Team won gold in the Nagano Olympics.
-For the next ten years, girls (ages 7-18) from all over Fairfield County joined in a "Girls Spring Hockey" program hosted by the Spinnakers.
+For the next ten years, girls (ages 7-18) from all over Fairfield County joined in a "Girls Spring Hockey" program hosted by the Spinnakers at Terry Conners Rink.
 This was instrumental in strengthening girls hockey clubs and teams in the public high schools of many nearby towns, but the schools of Stamford were not ready to host girls ice hockey in those years.
-So, from 1998 through 2010, the Stamford Spinnakers independently hosted an active and competitive team for local high school girls, many of whom went on to play intercollegiate and adult recreational hockey, some of whom are still playing and/or coaching hockey today.
+So, from 1998 through 2010, the Stamford Spinnakers independently campaigned an active* and competitive* team for local high school girls, many of whom went on to play intercollegiate and adult recreational hockey, some of whom are still playing and/or coaching hockey today.

 Parents' enthusiasm for girls hockey seems to rise and fall like the tide, at least here in Stamford.
-A decade after Nagano, there were very few girls of elementary school ages participating in Stamford's local youth hockey association, and the impact was soon visible in the high school team's roster, which began to include girls from other parts of Fairfield County.
+A decade after Nagano, there were very few girls of elementary school ages participating in Stamford's local youth hockey association, and the impact was soon felt at the high school level, where our roster began to include girls from other parts of Fairfield County.
 We established teams at the 14U and 12U levels, but few Stamford girls signed up, and the rosters quickly filled with girls from Darien and Greenwich.
 (All wonderful girls, but all headed for the teams at Darien HS and Greenwich HS.)
-In 2009, all three Spinnakers teams were disbanded, because we were no longer serving Stamford.
+In 2009, all three Spinnakers teams were disbanded, because of the decline of interest among Stamford girls.
 For the next two years, the Spinnakers hosted an adult team, primarily for graduate members, who returned to Stamford after college.
 That effort was challenged by job relocations, scheduling conflicts, fee shock (parents no longer paying!), and the difficulty of finding suitable opponents.
 So, the jerseys were laundered and stored away, in the hope that the local tide of enthusiasm for girls hockey at the youth hockey level someday rises again.

 Ice hockey is a great sport for girls, and we would love to see it revived in Stamford.